Royal Military College of Canada: 1945 to the present day

+Organization

 The RMC mission is to educate, train and develop Officer Cadets for leadership careers of effective service in the Canadian Armed Forces – the Royal Canadian Air Force, the Royal Canadian Navy and the Canadian Army.

 For most students under the ROTP (Regular Officer Training Plan), education is free and a monthly salary is paid which meets incidentals.
 The courses are offered both on site and by distance learning in both official languages: English and French.
 After graduation, Officers are to serve two months of obligatory service for each subsidized month of education.

-RMC offers 19 undergraduate programs in Arts, Science and Engineering.
+RMC offers 19 undergraduate programs in Social Sciences and Humanities, Science and Engineering.

 RMC offers 34 graduate studies opportunities, including 14 doctorates.
-In addition to the Faculty of Arts, Engineering, and Science, the Division of Continuing Studies offers undergraduate and graduate level programs including the "Officer Professional Military Education" program (OPME).
-The Department of Applied Military Science (AMS) offers a graduate level program – the Land Force Technical Staff Programme (LFTSP) and an undergraduate/community college level program – the Army Technical Warrant Officer's Programme.
+In addition to the Faculty of Social Sciences and Humanities, Engineering, and Science, the Division of Continuing Studies offers undergraduate and graduate level programs including the "Officer Professional Military Education" program (OPME).
+The Department of Applied Military Science (AMS) offers a graduate level program – the Army Technical Staff Officer Programme (formerly Land Force Technical Staff Program (LFTSP)) and an undergraduate/community college level program – the Army Technical Warrant Officer Programme.

 All undergraduate students are required to complete the core curriculum, which is designed to provide a balanced liberal arts, science, and military education.
 The Core Curriculum consists of Economics, Psychology, Mathematics, English, Calculus, Military history of Canada, Chemistry, Canadian History, Physics and Civics.

-Tuition

-Tuition fees (2022–23) at the undergraduate level vary from $3,020 – $4,140 per term for Canadian undergraduate students and $2,670 – $2,980 per term for Canadian Graduate students.
-The tuition fees for international students vary from $7,410 – $7,690 per term for graduate students.
-The lower tuition amounts are for the arts and sciences programs, while the higher amounts are for the engineering programs.

-Because of commitments of military service following graduation, education is free for most on-campus undergraduates; these Officer Cadets also receive an additional monthly salary.
-Funding has been put in place to support civilian students, who are eligible for admission to the master's and doctoral programs to work alongside graduate students who are members of the Canadian Armed Forces.

 Centres and institutes

-The research at RMCC focusses on areas of direct and indirect benefit to the Department of National Defence; More than 90 percent of the research at RMC is defence-related.
+The research at RMC focusses on areas of direct and indirect benefit to the Department of National Defence; More than 90 percent of the research at RMC is defence-related.
 RMC conducts both academic and contracted research on electrical and computer engineering, physics, chemistry, chemical engineering and environmental engineering, civil engineering, mechanical engineering, international security, governance and the economics of defence; some research involves the Institute for the Environment as well as nuclear research.
 Both members of the Canadian Forces and civilian students are eligible for admission to the master's and doctoral programs; Funding has been put in place to support both military and civilian students.